 - Non-Profit Volunteer Fire Department, Ambulance Association, or Rescue Squad

-- Native American Tribe Government (only if the vehicle is used for essential tribe or government function)
+- Native American Tribe Government (only if the vehicle is used for essential tribe or government functions)

 - Mass Transportation Authority (only if granted certain powers normally exercised by the state)